-Service Concessions Assets Development Costs Useful lives Finite Finite Amortisation method used Amortised over the period of the lease Amortised over the period of expected future benefit from the related project on a straight line basis Internally generated or acquired Acquired Internally generated Impairment testing When an indication of impairment exists.
-The amortisation method is reviewed at each financial year end.
-Annually for assets not yet available for use.
+Service Concessions Assets Development Costs Useful lives Finite Finite Amortisation method used Amortisation method used Amortised over the period of the lease Amortised over the period of future benefit from the relate on a straight line basis Internally generated or acquired Acquired Internally generated exists.
+The amortisation method is use.
+The amortisation method Annually for assets not yet available for use.
 The amortisation method is reviewed at each financial year end.

-Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the income statement when the asset is derecognised.
+Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Income Statement when the asset is derecognised.